jackyin68/gateio-btc-predict/README.md

 Step 3: Model train and validation

-## ==> Notice:
+### Notice:
-These repo is distributed for research, and MUST not be used for real transaction.
+>These repo is distributed for research, and MUST not be used for real transaction.

-Welcome to try and pull issue, and strongly to give preciuos advice to improve it.
+>Welcome to try and pull issue, and strongly to give preciuos advice to improve it.

 ***<font color='red'>If any copyright involved, please let me know and handle ASAP.</font>***